HUMANITARIAN USE DEVICES

 Adverse events and unanticipated problems that results from the use of a humanitarian device are subject to LSUNO IRB requirements for Reportable New Information.

 FDA regulations require that if a physician or health care provider receives or otherwise becomes aware of information, from any source, that reasonably suggests that a HUD has or may have caused or contributed to the death or serious injury of a patient, the physician or health care provider must report such findings to the FDA as soon as possible, but no later than 10 working days after the Investigator first learns of the effect or problem.
 This reporting is in addition to, not a substitute for, FDA and/or manufacturer reporting requirements in accordance with 21 CFR 803.30.

 The physician or health care provider is required to promptly report any FDA action(s) regarding the HUD to the IRB.

-Modifications to the HUD or the clinical use of the HUD are to be promptly reported to the LSUNO IRB in accordance with the IRB procedures for Modifications to approved research.
+Changess to the HUD or the clinical use of the HUD are to be promptly reported to the LSUNO IRB in accordance with the IRB procedures for Amendments to approved research.